Since 2009 I’ve written hundreds of crochet patterns that I’ve self-published, contributed to books, magazines, yarn companies, and even websites.

-After a quick search through my crochet history for this article I found that, to date:
+After a search for this article through my crochet history I found that to date I have:

-- I’ve written 100+ patterns for Red Heart Yarn / Yarnspirations
+- written 100+ patterns for Red Heart Yarn / Yarnspirations

-- I’ve been included in 65+ books and magazines
+- been included in 65+ books and magazines

 My writing experience has also helped me to: